The Rise of Social Media Surveys

 Those biases can be easily corrected by weighting the results of the survey, or even by targeting Facebook users by age group or gender.
-However in many cases, Facebook biases correlates to the customer profile many brands want to survey in the first place.
+However, in many cases, Facebook biases correlate to the customer profile many brands want to survey in the first place.

 Why Social Media Surveys Are Becoming the New Gold Standard

 Similar to the introduction of phone surveys in the 1970s, social media surveys have tremendous advantages over mainstream approaches, all the while being much cheaper.